cybertraining-dsc/fa20-523-316/project/project.md

 - [x] not addressed: check spaces befor and after .
 - [x] not addressed: use proper sentences. we see several sentence fragments.
-- [ ] use proper grammer.
+- [x] use proper grammer.
-- [ ] use proper sentences see section 6
+- [x] use proper sentences see section 6
-- [ ] section 7 starts as ppt, you do not describe how you sanized the data
+- [x] section 7 starts as ppt, you do not describe how you sanized the data, explained how I sanitized from section 5 and 6
 - [x] see issues in github and do not close them if you have not fixed them
 - [x] you have obviously not run a grammer and spell checker such as grammerly on the entire paper
-- [ ] section hedares must not have :
+- [x] section hedares must not have :
-- [ ] remove plan section or is this supposed to be not a final paper?
+- [x] remove plan section or is this supposed to be not a final paper?
 - [x] content is not spell checked.
 Suggestion: use grammarly

 - [x] please use proper refernce citations, they must be cited in text not cited see our template